Real Madrid in the NBA? Florentino Perez has asked for Eastern Conference spot

+Real Madrid president Florentino Perez dreams of seeing the club's basketball team playing in the NBA.

-Madrid is one of the dominant forces in European basketball, winning a record 10 EuroLeague titles.
-Its most recent success was in the 2017-2018 season, while it was losing semi-finalist earlier this year.
+Madrid are one of the dominant forces in European basketball, winning a record 10 EuroLeague titles.
+Their most recent success was in the 2017-2018 season, while they were losing semi-finalists earlier this year.

 "In basketball we play many insignificant games," Perez said.
 "It's better to play less, but better.